riggerthegeek/steeplejack/README.md

 [![Dependencies][dependencies-image]][dependencies-url]
 [![Dev Depedencies][dev-dependencies-image]][dev-dependencies-url]

-An opinionated way of making a [Twelve Factor App](http://12factor.net) in NodeJS
+An easy way of making a [Twelve Factor App](http://12factor.net) in NodeJS

 ## What is Steeplejack?